TsUM Kyiv: Reconstruction

-Eco-awearness
+Eco-Awareness

-TSUM Kyiv sorts the waste since 2016.
+TsUM Kyiv sorts the waste since 2016.

 Since 2018, the department store has been working on reducing energy consumption.

-In 2020 TSUM Kyiv launched eco-friendly delivery of the products ordered through tsum.ua using the electro car BMWi3.
+In 2020 TsUM Kyiv launched eco-friendly delivery of the products ordered through tsum.ua using the electro car BMWi3.
 The project made it to the list of the finalists of the UN Global Compact in Ukraine – Partnership for Sustainability Award 2020.
 The same year the department store also opened a free charging station for electric cars.
-TSUM Kyiv has increased the number of partnerships with eco-aware brands.
-Since 2020, the office of TSUM Kyiv uses only locally produced recycled paper.
+TsUM Kyiv has increased the number of partnerships with eco-aware brands.
+Since 2020, the office of TsUM Kyiv uses only locally produced recycled paper.

-TSUM Kyiv has also made a significant step towards sustainable development by joining the UN Global Compact in Ukraine in July 2020.
+TsUM Kyiv has also made a significant step towards sustainable development by joining the UN Global Compact in Ukraine in July 2020.

 Projects

-In 2019, TSUM Kyiv has marked its 80th anniversary.
-The advertisement campaign TSUM Kyiv Through Generations featured representatives of famous Ukrainian dynasties, artists, and entrepreneurs who made a personal contribution to Ukraine's prosperity.
+In 2019, TsUM Kyiv has marked its 80th anniversary.
+The advertisement campaign TsUM Kyiv Through Generations featured representatives of famous Ukrainian dynasties, artists, and entrepreneurs who made a personal contribution to Ukraine's prosperity.
 15 heroes took part in the campaign including the National Artist of Ukrainian Ada Rogovtseva.
-TSUM Kyiv has also made a series of entertainment and educational events: presentation of the perfume line Carine Roitfeld Perfumes; meet-and-greet with Sandra Sandor, designer of the brand Nanushka; discussion panel with fashion experts and special guest Carine Roitfeld.
-The department store has also presented the documentary film "TSUM 80" about the history of TSUM Kyiv.
-The team created a special print edition “80 years of TSUM Kyiv” where artists, historians, designers, and the staff of the department store shared their secrets and explained how TSUM Kyiv became what we know it today.
+TsUM Kyiv has also made a series of entertainment and educational events: presentation of the perfume line Carine Roitfeld Perfumes; meet-and-greet with Sandra Sandor, designer of the brand Nanushka; discussion panel with fashion experts and special guest Carine Roitfeld.
+The department store has also presented the documentary film "TsUM 80" about the history of TsUM Kyiv.
+The team created a special print edition “80 years of TsUM Kyiv” where artists, historians, designers, and the staff of the department store shared their secrets and explained how TsUM Kyiv became what we know it today.

-To mark St. Valentine's Day in 2020, the department store replaced the sign “TSUM” on the facade of the building with “TS’OM” – the sound of the kiss in Ukrainian.
+To mark St. Valentine's Day in 2020, the department store replaced the sign “TsUM” on the facade of the building with “TS’OM” – the sound of the kiss in Ukrainian.
 The case was shortlisted for three categories of the Effie Awards Ukraine 2020: seasonal marketing, media innovation/idea, and short-term campaign.

-Every season, the creative team of TSUM Kyiv decorates the department store's shopping windows.
+Every season, the creative team of TsUM Kyiv decorates the department store's shopping windows.
 In 2021, the spring/summer 2020 window design project Force of Nature received the honorable mention from VMSD at the 27th Annual International Retail Design Competition International Visual Competition.